-The evaluation is conducted by a multi-disciplinary team of qualified professionals.
+A multi-disciplinary team of qualified professionals conducts the evaluation.
 Upon completion of the administration of assessment and other evaluation measures by the evaluators, a group of qualified professionals and the parent of the child determines whether the child is a child with a disability and the educational needs of the child.
 In Texas, the group of qualified professionals that makes this determination is the student's ARD Committee.
-The team of qualified professionals, or the ARD Committee, that collects or reviews evaluation data in connection with the determination of eligibility must include but is not limited to an educational diagnostician and/or LSSP, and other appropriately certified persons with experience and training in the area of the disability.
-Additional professionals may be required as defined under each eligibility category.
-See all procedures under [EVALUATION-DISABILITIES].
+The team of qualified professionals, or the ARD Committee, that collects or reviews evaluation data in connection with the determination of eligibility must include, but is not limited to a LSSP/School Psychologist, an educational diagnostician or other appropriately certified or licensed practitioner with experience and training in the area of the disability or a licensed or certified professional for a specific eligibility category.
+See all procedures under [EVALUATION].

 For students suspected of having dyslexia or related disorders, the multidisciplinary team conducting the evaluation under the IDEA must include at least one member with specific knowledge regarding the reading process, dyslexia and related disorders, and dyslexia instruction.
-This individual must either (1) hold a licensed dyslexia therapist license under Chapter 403 of the Texas Occupations Code or (2) hold the most advanced dyslexiarelated certification issued by an association recognized by the State Board of Education, and identified in, or substantially similar to an association identified in, the program and rules adopted under Sections 7.102 and 38.003 of the Texas Education Code.
-If an individual qualified under (1) or (2) is not available, the individual must meet the applicable training requirements adopted by the State Board of Education pursuant to Sections 7.102 and 38.003 of the Texas Education Code.1
+The individual must either (1) hold a licensed dyslexia therapist license under Chapter 403 of the Texas Occupations Code or (2) hold the most advanced dyslexia-related certification issued by an association recognized by the State Board of Education, and identified in , or substantially similar to an association identified in, the program and rules adopted under Sections 7.102 and 38.003 of the Texas Education Code or (3) if an individual qualified under (1) or (2) is not available, the member must meet the applicable training requirements adopted by the State Board of Education pursuant to Sections 7.102 and 38.003 of the Texas Education Code.